Robin Hood and the Monk

-There are notable parallels between this ballad and that of Adam Bell, Clym of the Cloughe and Wyllyam of Cloudeslee, but whether either legend was the source for the other can not be established.
+In Robin Hood and the Monk, Robin goes to Nottingham for Mass, but has a dispute with Little John on the way.
+In Nottingham, he is spotted by a monk and captured.
+Little John, Much the Miller's Son, and other Merry Men intercept the monk, kill him, and launch a successful plot to free Robin from prison.
+Robin and Little John are reconciled.
+The King and Sheriff are left frustrated at Robin's escape, although they are impressed at Little John's loyalty.

-Summary
+Plot

 Little John talks of the May morning, but Robin Hood is still unhappy because he cannot go to Mass or matins.
 He decides to go to a service in Nottingham, inspired by his devotion to the Virgin Mary.
 "Moche, the mylner sun" (Much the Miller's Son) advises him to take at least twelve men; he refuses and goes with only Little John.

 On the way, he makes a bet with Little John, loses, and refuses to pay when they cannot agree on the payout.
 Little John leaves him.

 Robin goes to St. Mary's in Nottingham and prays.
 A monk whom he had robbed sees him and tells the sheriff, who gathers a group of many men to arrest Robin.
 Robin fights them off with a two-handed sword, wounding many and killing twelve of the sheriff's men.
 His sword breaks while fighting the sheriff, and he runs into the church in an attempt to escape.

 The text breaks off at this point; there is a page missing that presumably described Robin's capture and the news reaching his men.
 The story continues with the men's shock, and Little John being the only one to keep his wits about him.
 He declares they must rescue him.
 They catch the monk riding with a little page; Little John kills the monk for his role in Robin's capture, and Much kills the page so that the page cannot spread word of the ambush.

 Little John and Much go to the (unnamed) king with the monk's letters and tell him the monk died on the way.
 The king gives them gifts and directions to bring Robin Hood to him.
 Little John brings the letters to the sheriff and tells him that the monk did not come because the king had made him an abbot.
 They get into the prison, kill the jailer, and escape with Robin.
 The sheriff does not dare face the king.
 Robin says that Little John has done him a good turn in return for the ill one he played, and offered to be his man; Little John still wants him to remain his master.

 The king is enraged that the men managed to fool him, but admits that Little John is the most loyal man in England, and since they were all fooled, lets it go.